stryker-mutator/stryker-js/packages/webpack-transpiler/README.md

 **Note:** if the webpack config is absent from your stryker configuration, the above values are used by default.

-If you initialize stryker using `stryker init`, the webpack property will be added to your `stryker.conf.js` automatically.
+If you initialize stryker using `stryker init`, the webpack property will be added to your `stryker.conf.js` (or `stryker.conf.json`) automatically.

 Now give it a go: